-Becka Viau is a Canadian Artist from Charlottetown Prince Edward Island.
+Becka Viau is a cis-female, queer identified, white settler, Canadian Artist from the unceded territory of the Mi’kMaq, Epekwitk’, known as Prince Edward Island.
 She received her BFA, 2008 and MFA, 2013 from the Nova Scotia College of Art and Design, and has exhibited throughout the Maritimes and Europe.
-She was long listed for the Sobey Art Award in 2011 and 2014 and recently completed a three month creative/research artist residency in NFLD.
-She has worked as a curator, educator and coordinator of arts organizations and arts festivals.
-Much of her artistic activity engages with questions relating to the institutions, dissemination and social networks of power, art and culture.
+She was long listed for the Sobey Art Award in 2011 and 2014 and has completed multiple artist residencies and retreats.
+She has worked as a curator, educator and founder/director of arts organizations and festivals.
+Much of her artistic practice engages with questions relating to the institutions, dissemination and social networks of power, art and culture.

 Her art practice is grounded in the study of critical theory and research of historic and contemporary media techniques, theories of the everyday and social research methods.
 The histories of documentary, portraiture, cultural presentation and anthropological research influence her creative studio process through various explorations of people, place and identity.